-From the ESS, Alternative A3 is nominated as the most feasible site alternative for the construction of the proposed SPSS.
+From the ESS, Alternative A3 (between the farms Luipershoek 149 JS and Keerom 151 JS) is nominated as the most feasible site alternative for the construction of the proposed PSS in the Steelpoort area.
 Based on the studies conducted within the Environmental Scoping Study, it is anticipated that this site and option combination will have the least negative impact in terms of the combination of aspects (bio-physical and socio-economic) that have been investigated.

-Based on the ESS undertaken, it can be concluded that there are no fatal flaws associated with the proposed SPSS at Site A3.
+Based on the ESS undertaken, it can be concluded that there are no fatal flaws associated with the proposed PSS in the Steelpoort area at Site A3.
 A number of potentially significant (positive and negative) environmental impacts have, however, been identified and these are proposed to be evaluated during the detailed EIA phase of the project.
 Detailed, site-specific mitigation and management measures will be developed during the Environmental Management Plan (EMP) phase of the project in response to the detailed assessment, so as to maximize potential positive impacts and avoid or minimise potential negative impacts to be associated with the proposed project.
 Should this project receive environmental authorisation, the EMP will guide the project proponent and appointed contractor(s) through the final design, construction, operational and decommissioning phases of the proposed project and all specifications contained in the EMP will need to be adhered to by the applicant as well as any contractors appointed by the applicant.

-This draft ESR and draft Plan of Study for EIA are being made available for public review and comment for a period of 45 calendar days from 17 November 2006 to 1 January 2007, whilst simultaneously being submitted to the relevant authorities, including the National Department of Environmental Affairs and Tourism (DEAT - the lead authority), the Limpopo Department of Economic Development, Environment and Tourism (L DEDET - commenting authority) and the Mpumalanga Department of Agriculture and Land Affairs (M DALA - commenting authority) for review.
-Following the public review period of this draft report, it will be finalised and submitted to the authorities for review.
+This final ESR and Plan of Study for EIA are being submitted to the relevant authorities, including the National Department of Environmental Affairs and Tourism (DEAT - the lead authority), the Limpopo Department of Economic Development, Environment and Tourism (L DEDET - commenting authority) and the Mpumalanga Department of Agriculture and Land Affairs (M DALA - commenting authority) for review and acceptance.